Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 for $lb in //lb return string-join($lb/following::text()[preceding::lb[1] is $lb])
 ```

-The preceding XPath expression finds of the `text()` nodes that follow each `<lb>` and filters them with a predicate that keeps only the ones whose first preceding `<lb>` is the one we’re processing at the moment.
+The preceding XPath expression (which cannot be expressed without the `for` clause) finds all of the `text()` nodes that follow each `<lb>` and filters them with a predicate that keeps only the ones whose first preceding `<lb>` is the one we’re processing at the moment.
 The predicate is complex, and because we’re returning multiple nodes on each pass through the loop (unlike the single `<phr>` elements returned in the earlier examples), we need to assemble the ones that belong to the same line, which we do with the `string-join()` function.

-Not only is the milestone workaround for overlapping hierarchies more complex for the human during markup, but it is also more complex for the computer during search and retrieval.
+What the preceding shows is that not only is the milestone workaround for overlapping hierarchies more complex for the human during markup, but it is also more complex for the computer during search and retrieval.
 Tree traversal is relatively quick, but the XPath long horizontal (`preceding::` and `following::`) axes are unable to take the same navigational advantage of the tree structure as the other axes.
 The consequences may not be noticeable if the data set is small, or if the processing environment uses indexing or internal optimizations to mitigate the effects, but, in general, traversing the long horizontal axes will not be as fast as other traversals.

 ### XQuery